 Many women like the idea of enhancing their breast size, but aren’t entirely sold on the aspect of having a foreign substance like silicone or saline in their body.
 Though breast implants are completely safe for most women, we understand why someone might be hesitant to undergo that procedure.
 Luckily, there is an alternative.
 For those seeking a more natural procedure to enhance their breast size, fat transfer breast augmentation is a great alternative.

-In this post, our board-certified plastic surgeon Dr. Forrest Wall will explain the procedure of fat transfer breast augmentation.
-If you have any more questions or would like to know if you would be a good candidate for fat transfer to breasts, schedule a consultation with Dr. Wall today.
+If you have any questions or would like to know if you would be a good candidate for fat transfer to breasts, schedule a consultation with Dr. Wall today.

 What Is Fat Transfer Breast Augmentation?